Cats - for Sale

 • Ignore "refundable" fees for shipping crates, insurance or handling - scammers use these fake costs to get money upfront.

-• Choose safe locations such as a vet’s office or an official police / community trading zone for initial handovers.
+• Choose safe locations such as a vet's office or an official police/community trading zone for initial handovers.

 • See the mother and environment when buying a kitten from a breeder to check how the animals are kept.

-• Request the full vet history for adult cats so you understand past treatments, vaccinations and any behavior notes.
+• Request the full vet history for adult cats so you understand past treatments, vaccinations and behavior notes.

 • Ask for genetic test proof for purebred cats, not just routine vet check-ups or verbal promises.